fbpx

 Day 1 - Day 1 Portsmouth, England.

 Embark the MS Hebridean Sky this afternoon.
-Transfers will be provided from Portsmouth Harbour Railway Station at a fixed time.
-Alternatively car parking facilities are available at the port.
+Transfers will be provided from Portsmouth Harbour Railway Station at a fixed time, alternatively car parking will be available at the port (at an additional cost).
 Enjoy welcome drinks and dinner as we sail this evening.

-Day 4 - Days 6 to 8 Tresco, Bryher, St Martin’s, St Agnes & St Mary’s, Isles of Scilly.
+Day 3 - Days 4 to 6 Tresco, Bryher, St Martin’s, St Agnes & St Mary’s, Isles of Scilly.

 Disembark this morning.
 Transfers will be provided to Portsmouth Harbour Railway Station at a fixed time.